g0v-data/g0v-hackmd-archive/notes/VgsCtzopT4u3Nef-O1zmfw.md

 ## Rollback Plan for Failures
 Having a rollback plan is essential for quickly reverting to a stable version of the app in case of failure.
 The plan outlines steps to revert changes and restore the app's functionality.
 It includes procedures for identifying when a rollback is necessary and who is responsible for executing it.
 Automated rollback procedures streamline the process and minimize downtime.
 Communication with stakeholders ensures everyone is aware of the rollback plan and its execution.
 Regular testing of rollback procedures ensures they are effective and reliable.
 Rollback plans should be documented and accessible to all team members.
 By having a rollback plan in place, developers can respond swiftly to failures and minimize the impact on users.

-### Version Control
-Version control systems like [Git](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) are crucial for managing changes to the app's codebase in Flutter development.
-By using Git, developers can track changes, collaborate effectively, and manage versions of the app.
-Tagging stable releases in Git allows for easy identification of versions that can be rolled back in case of issues.
-This ensures that developers have a reliable history of changes and can quickly revert to a known stable state if necessary.
-Git facilitates collaboration among team members, enabling efficient code reviews and collaboration.
-With Git, developers can work on features or fixes in separate branches, ensuring code isolation and minimizing conflicts.
-Version control systems provide a structured approach to managing code changes, facilitating collaboration among team members, and ensuring the integrity of the app's codebase.
-By using Git, developers can maintain a clean and organized codebase, improving overall code quality and collaboration efficiency.

 ### Rollback Procedures
 Rollback procedures are essential for quickly reverting to a stable version of the app in case of critical failures.
 By defining rollback procedures, developers have a clear plan of action to restore functionality and minimize downtime.
 Automating the rollback process through scripts ensures swift response to critical failures, reducing manual intervention and potential errors.
 These procedures outline steps to identify when a rollback is necessary and who is responsible for executing it.
 Automated rollback procedures streamline the process, enabling rapid recovery and minimizing the impact on users.